yeojz/otplib/README.md

 ## Browser Compatibility

 In order to reduce the size of the browser package, the `crypto` package has been replaced with a alternative implementation.
-However, it depends on [Uint8Array][mdn-uint8array] and the native browser [crypto][mdn-crypto] module which are may only available in recent browser versions.
+The current implementation depends on [Uint8Array][mdn-uint8array] and the browser's native [crypto][mdn-crypto] methods, which may only be available in recent browser versions.

+To find out more about the replacements, you can take a look at `src/utils/crypto.js`

 __Output sizes:__

--   with node crypto - 311Kb
+-   with node crypto - ~311Kb
--   with alternative crypto - 94.2Kb
+-   with alternative crypto - ~94.2Kb

-To find out more about the replacements, you can take a look at `src/utils/crypto.js`

 ## Advanced Usage